MikeChurvis/FlexDentalDemo/README.md

 ## Checklist

 - [x] Scaffold the Ember frontend.
-- [ ] Scaffold the React frontend.
+- [x] Scaffold the React frontend.
-- [ ] Scaffold the Django backend
+- [x] Scaffold the Django backend.
+- [x] Scaffold the Playwright test runner.
-- [ ] Create a repo for the Playwright tests.
+- [ ] Create a repo for the Playwright tests themselves.
+- [ ] Add the e2e test repo as a git submodule to the Playwright test runner.
+- [ ] Add the e2e test repo as a git submodule to the React frontend.
 - [ ] Upload the Playwright repo to GitHub.
 - [ ] Import the Playwright repo into Ember.